dianalabgr/GTEx_microbiome_analysis/code/readme.md

 In this folder :
-there are the scripts for creating all the necessary files for the analysis!
+there are the scripts for QC of samples, downloading GTEx data, QC of the reads, and taxonomic and functional profiling of the samples!
 The order of steps for recreating the results are :
   1. QC_samples_subjects
   2. download_GTEx_data
   3. Quality_Trimming_reads